mcalthrop/testing-with-java/README.md

 cd testing-with-java
 ```

-Create a branch called `learning` that will hold the changes you make while you are learning, and switch to it:
+Create a git branch called `learning` that will hold the changes you make while you are learning, and switch to it:

 ```bash
 git checkout -b learning